 Lock up your children.
 Paul Kersey is back for blood in the most ludicrous Death Wish instalment yet

-With Winner out of the picture, it should come as no surprise to discover that Death Wish 4: The Crackdown is the first in the series not to feature any nude breasts.
+With Winner out of the picture, it should come as no surprise to discover that Death Wish 4: The Crackdown is the first in the series not to feature any naked breasts.
 That’s not to say they’ve toned down the violence any.
 In fact, this is arguably the most violent in the series while somehow being the least offensive.
 Inner city youths are no longer top of Kersey’s kill list.
-A bunch of them still eat lead with fast food efficiency, but this time our relentless scourge is tasked with taking down a list of big-money players by a mysterious millionaire who provides him with enough heavy artillery to make his eyes pop.
-The original script saw Kersey finally struggling with his conscience, which explains the opening nightmare scene, one that sees a gang of thugs pounce on a helpless lady in a public car park.
-One of the gang members looks up to see a mysterious figure looming and aggressively asks who the fuck he is.
-In response, Kersey simply replies, “Death”.
-Yes, this guy even comes up with money-spinning one-liners in his sleep!
-Due to various casting difficulties and conflicts of interest, the third and final screenplay sees Kersey utilising his particular set of skills to turn two rival drug factions against one another, a concept screenwriter Gail Morgan Hickman claimed was influenced by Akira Kurosawa’s samurai masterpiece Yojimba, though consuming this hodgepodge you wouldn’t realise it.
+A bunch of them still eat lead with fast food efficiency, but this time our relentless scourge is tasked with taking down a list of big-money players by mysterious millionaire, Nathan White, a deranged curmudgeon who provides cinema’s most insouciant vigilante with enough heavy artillery to make his eyes pop.
+Kersey accepts, of course.
+I mean, why question the motivations of a complete stranger who randomly offers to fund your latest act of street-bound genocide?
+The guy’s heart’s obviously in the right place.
+What could possibly go wrong?

 They’re all murderers, Kersey, from the smallest street corner pusher to the fat cats at the top.
 Anybody connected with drugs deserves to die.Nathan White

 Detective Nozaki: [aiming gun at Kersey] I can be very, very nasty if I want to be.